 FPM was delighted to host its first webinar series in 2020 on: Good Pharmaceutical Medicine Practice: Preparedness Planning for Public Health Emergencies.

-In the context of the central role played by medicines development during this COVID-19 pandemic, FPM’s Ethics & Practice Committee (EPC) has developed a series of discussion webinars that focus on specific themes and challenges related to the science and ethics of pharmaceutical medicine during public health emergencies (PHEs).
-In these eight webinars, we will engage key global experts who have been involved in the COVID-19 pandemic response, coming from a variety of professions and sectors as well as from different geographical regions.
+In the context of the central role played by medicines development during this COVID-19 pandemic, FPM’s Ethics & Practice Committee (EPC) developed a series of discussion webinars that focus on specific themes and challenges related to the science and ethics of pharmaceutical medicine during public health emergencies (PHEs).
+In these eight webinars, we engaged key global experts who have been involved in the COVID-19 pandemic response, coming from a variety of professions and sectors as well as from different geographical regions.

 - How has pharmaceutical medicine responded to the COVID-19 pandemic?

 - What can (and must) we improve as a community to better prepare for, and respond to, PHEs where medicines, vaccines, and diagnostics are urgent global needs?

 The proceedings of this webinar series discussion will help inform the development of FPM guidance on ‘Good Pharmaceutical Medical Preparedness Planning for Public Health Emergencies’.

 - encompassed ethics, science, development, access to medicines and regulatory issues